StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 ## Which StackPacks are available?

 The available StackPack add-ons and integrations can be found on the **StackPacks** page in StackState.
 You can also find details on these pages:

 - [add-ons](/stackpacks/add-ons)
 - [integrations](/stackpacks/integrations)

 ## Install and uninstall StackPacks

-StackPack add-ons and integrations can be installed and uninstalled from the **StackPacks** page in StackState.
-Full install and uninstall details are provided.
+StackPacks can be installed and uninstalled from the **StackPacks** page in StackState.
+Full install and uninstall instructions are provided.

 {% hint style="info" %}
 - A StackPack may require **manual** installation steps or configuration of the external system.
-Please read the instructions carefully.
+Please read the instructions provided carefully.
+- When a StackPack or StackPack instance is uninstalled, **all data received via the StackPack (instance) will be removed from StackState.**
 - Any (manual) configuration or installation of StackPack components in an external system may need to be uninstalled separately.
-- When a StackPack or StackPack instance is uninstalled, **all data received via the StackPack (instance) is removed from StackState.**
 {% endhint %}